AliceWonderMiscreations/PKI_Validation_Nameserers/README.md

 potentially even tunnel DNS requests for the .pki TLD over port 80 to a DNS server coded in the browser.
-Bypassing the clients specified resolver is not something browsers should do for most hostnames but it would be safe to do for a utility TLD when resolvers block the resources needed.
+Bypassing the clients specified resolver is not something browsers should do for most hostnames but it would be safe to do for a utility TLD *when* the configured client resolver blocks the resources needed.

 ## Certificate Authority Participation